Abhishek-Dev09-zz/Docs-Summarizer/README.md

 Quick Start
 ===========

-Install Python 3.8 then clone and run the setup.py from https://github.com/Abhishek-Dev09/News-summarizer
+Install Python 3.8, then clone or dowload and run the setup.py from https://github.com/Abhishek-Dev09/News-summarizer

 Then run ``python3 setup.py`` for run.